collinalexbell/HackMatrix/game-design.md

 ## Timeline
 If I want to succeed with Kickstarter on the 2nd, I need to launch on the 26th If I want to launch on the 26th, I need to submit on the 22nd

+I will need to reconfigure my flow if I'm going to submit by the 22nd
 ## Idea
 Possible pitch ideas
 - Learn data structures